Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Combining multiple student loans into a single loan with one monthly bill can simplify your student loan repayment.
 However, the choice to consolidate student loans vs. refinance depends on your personal situation and your end game.

-Federal student loan consolidation combines multiple federal loans into a single loan through the Department of Education.
-Consolidating federal student loans can also make you eligible for some federal loan repayment programs.
-Federal consolidation won’t lower your interest rate but does lower your monthly payments by extending the repayment period.
+Federal student loan consolidation combines multiple federal loans into a single loan through the U.S. Department of Education.
+Federal consolidation generally won’t lower your total interest costs but can lower your monthly payments by extending the repayment period.
 (A longer repayment period means more total interest paid over the life of the loan.)

 Private lenders offer student loan refinancing — some refinance both federal and private student loans — which means paying off your current loans with one new private student loan, ideally with a lower interest rate.